Lokesh-26/ReYOLOv8/README.md

 **WEIGHTS**: weights/reyolov8s_gen1_rps <br />
 **SEQ**: number of sequences you want to see the predictions, default is 3

-The speed statistics in this validation mode are given according the full sequences.
+The speed statistics in this validation mode are given according to the full sequences.
 To check the speed to perform inference tensor by tensor, we run:

 ```
  python val.py --data ${DATASET}.yaml --model ${WEIGHTS}.pt --channels 5 --split ${SPLIT} --speed